 - Low sides mean it won’t contain mess very well

 Another option for your large cat is the Petmate Giant Litter Tray.
 With an open-top design, this is a great choice for any cat that doesn’t like enclosed spaces.
-However, measuring 10-inches high at its tallest point, this litter tray still does a good job at containing mess.
+However, measuring 10-inches high at its tallest point, this litter tray still does a good job of containing any mess.

-The downside of this design is that with no sort of cover or lid, any smells from your litter box will escape into your home.
+I found the downside of this design is that, with no cover or lid, any smells from your litter box will escape into your home.
 However, this is nothing that regular cleaning can’t solve.
 Many owners actually find that having the litter and waste on show makes them more inclined to clean the litter box, so this could even be seen as a benefit!

 Pet clean-up is also easy when using this tray.
 The open design means you can easily perform daily scooping with minimal effort.
-The reinforced and durable plastic also makes it easy to lift and move the tray, further aided with the rimmed sides for better grip.
+The reinforced and durable plastic also makes lifting and moving the tray easy, further aided by the rimmed sides for better grip.

-- Large litter tray great for big cats
+- Large litter tray that’s great for big cats

-- Sloped style great for kittens and senior cats
+- Sloped style is great for kittens and senior cats

 - Super simple design makes cleaning easy